• Skip to primary navigation

 Method

-• Wrap a dry soft toy in one of your materials.
-Check for gaps where water could seep in.
+• Wrap a dry, soft toy in one of the test materials.
+Check for gaps where water can seep in.

 • Carefully place the wrapped toy in the water for a few seconds.